 It pointed to a series of failed phone calls over more than five years that allegedly stemmed from a telemaintenance site in the Justus Lipsius building, which is home to the EU Council of Ministers.
 The calls were traced to the NATO headquarters in the suburb of Evere, where NSA experts were working.

-The White House and am EU spokeswoman both declined to comment on the report.
+The White House and an EU spokeswoman both declined to comment on the report.

-Biden said in a telephone conversation with Correa that Snowden was a fugitive from justice and did not have a valid passport.
+Biden said in a telephone conversation that Snowden was a fugitive from justice and did not have a valid passport.